eflautt/ga-data-science/lessons/lesson-9/readme.md

 3. Build a tuned Logistic model.
 Be prepared to explain your design (including regularization), metric, and feature set in predicting survival using the tools necessary (such as a fit chart).

 Use the starter code included to get you going.

+<a name="conclusion"></a>
+### Review

+1. What's the link function used in logistic regression?
+2. What kind of machine learning problems does logistic regression address?
+3. What do the _coefficients_ in a logistic regression represent?
+How does the interpretation differ from ordinary least squares?
+How is it similar?
+4. How does True Positive Rate and False Positive Rate help explain accuracy?
+5. What would an AUC of 0.5 represent for a model?
+What about an AUC of 0.9?
+6. Why might one classification metric be more important to tune than another?
+Give an example of a business problem or project where this would be the case.